linneagustavsen/master-thesis/README.md

 # Alert Fusion: A Combined Approach for DDoS Attack Detection
 This IDS is developed as a part of a master's thesis at Norwegian University of Science and Technology (NTNU) written about DDoS detection.
+The master thesis can be access [here](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/3101216).

 ## Architecture
 An overview of the IDS architecture can be seen below.